-We have the best way to make slime for the holidays here!
 If you’re looking for an easy Christmas slime recipe we have one that requires no messy glitter or food coloring, it already has it inside so it’s nice and shiny with sparkles and the right colors for December.
-Let me show you how my “little one” made it using no borax. (originally published 8/18, affiliate links present)
+We have the best way to make slime for the holidays here! (originally published 8/18, affiliate links present)

 - Yes my daughter is a bit obsessed and makes slime every chance she gets.